stomita/sformula/README.md

 ```

 Are you tired to add type annotation by yourself ?
 OK, now it's time to tell the asynchronous `parse()` function and describer option.
-In `parse()` you can pass an asynchronous function to describe field types, and the parser will detect the field types if it has entry in the described result.
+In `parse()` you can pass an asynchronous function to describe the field types, and the parser will detect the types if it has entry in the described result.
 As a describer function you can simply use [JSforce](https://jsforce.github.io) describe method, but not limited to.

 ```javascript
 import { parse } from 'sformula';